Cattle slaughter in India: Uttarakhand

 The Uttar Pradesh Prevention of Cow Slaughter Act, 1955 governs the slaughter of cattle in Uttarakhand.

 Slaughter of cow (includes a heifer and calf) is totally prohibited.
 Transport of cow outside the State for slaughter is not permitted.
 The sale of beef is prohibited.
 The law defines "beef" as the flesh of cow and of such bull or bullock whose slaughter is prohibited under the Act, but does not include such flesh contained in sealed containers and imported into Uttarakhand.

 Anyone violating the Act can be punished with rigorous imprisonment of up to 2 years or fine up to ₹ 1,000 or both.
 The crime is treated as a cognizable and non-bailable offence.

 West Bengal

 In West Bengal, there is no ban on the consumption of beef or slaughter if carried out in government or municipal slaughterhouses after a certificate from a veterinarian.
-The Animal Slaughter Control Act, 2009 exempts slaughter for religious purposes; however the Supreme Court has stated that such exemptions are illegal in India.
+The Animal Slaughter Control Act, 2009 enacted by the Left Front government exempted slaughter for religious purposes; however the Supreme Court has stated that such exemptions are illegal in India.
+In 2026, with the Bharatiya Janata Party coming into power in the state, one of the first acts implemented by the newly sworn in Suvendu Adhikari ministry was to implement a statewide ban on public cattle slaughter, which caused controversy as it was implemented immediately before Bakrid.